 This jog-a-thon, like many school Run/Walk fundraising events, was organized by the school PTA.
-PTA event organizers had the goal of making money, while making the jog-a-thon very appropriate for each grade level and fun for the students.
+PTA event organizers had the goal of making money, while making the jog-a-thon appropriate for each grade level and fun for the students.
+They did just that!
 For example, in the kindergarten group, they had superheros and characters jogging alongside the kids.
-Humpty Dumpty was there (I’m sure all students were happy to see that they were faster than the slow-moving egg sitting on the wall), and there were characters like Iron Man who ran along side the children and gave them high-fives, keeping them motivated.
+Humpty Dumpty was there (I’m sure all of the students were happy to see that they were faster than the slow-moving egg sitting on the wall), and there were characters like Iron Man who ran along side the children and gave them high-fives, keeping them motivated.
 Even warm-up time was made fun with marines leading stretches and jumping jacks.

 Students were encouraged to raise a total of at least $30 each, yet if they raised more than $100, they received a prize.
 This really motivated my son (along with many other children).
 Setting a financial goal and then rewarding students for accomplishing it helps make them feel good about their achievement.
 They got their name announced over the load speaker at the event and got to go to a prize table to choose their jog-a-thon prize, making them feel special.
 There were also larger prizes for students and classes that raised the most funds.